The Intellectual Property Review: Germany

-This matter also played a role before the UK Intellectual Property Office, which came to the same results.
+This matter also arose before the UK Intellectual Property Office, which came to the same conclusion.
 An appeal was not successful.
-Against this background and the fact that the US Patent and Trademark Office refused a patent application of Dabus as well, currently AI cannot be considered as an inventor.
+Against this background, and in view of the fact that the US Patent and Trademark Office also refused a Dabus patent application, AI cannot currently be considered an inventor.

 Enforcement of rights